 - Kansas National Guard

 - Kansas Search and Rescue Dog Association

 - Office of the State Fire Marshal

 Each of the seven regions established a list of participating agencies and worked with their Homeland Security Regional Councils to secure grant funding for equipment and training.
-To date, approximately $7 million has been invested in those regional teams.
 The teams continued to work under the guidance of the KSARWG but without a parent agency to oversee the program.

 Subsequently, the KSARWG reached out to the OSFM to see if the agency would be interested in becoming the parent agency for the program.
 The OSFM seemed like a natural fit for the Kansas Search and Rescue program since the agency was already operating a statewide hazardous materials response program, consisting of regional response teams.

 Since reaching out to the Fire Marshal, the two groups worked together to make the partnership a reality and with the passage of House Bill 2097, the KSARWG membership officially became an Advisory Group to the Office of the State Fire Marshal.